 Drugs are recalled to protect the public from potentially harmful health and/or safety issues.
 If you’ve already used a drug that has been subject to a recall, this won’t be of much help to you.
 The damage is already done.

 Fortunately, pharmaceutical companies can be held financially responsible for harm caused by their products.
 You have the right to demand compensation and our attorneys can help.
-Contact San Diego personal injury attorney Richard Morse to schedule a free consultation.
+Contact San Diego drug recalls attorney Richard Morse to schedule a free consultation.
 We will review your case, help you identify your legal options, and answer any questions you have.